Lonand: Economy

 Lonand is surrounded by a agriculture land, Lonand is famous for onion as (Lonand cha Kaanda).
 Lonand and nearby villages are leading producer of onion and sugarcane (Jaggery). wheat, bajara, maize, and jawar are also major farm crops.
 Farmers also produces all types of vegetables, grapes in large amount.

 Lonand have a big Market place & Maharashtras second most largest Market Yard (Krushi Utpanna Bajar Samiti Lonand) after Nashik for onion.

 All the showrooms, shops of large companies are available in Lonand.

 Lonand has a Nagar Parishad (Municipal Council) which provides required facilities to peoples, and manage, rule, look into cultural and financial affairs and work for improvement & betterment of city.
-Sachin Shelke Patil are the Nagaradhyaksha of Lonand.
+Mrs.Seema Kharat are the Nagaradhyaksha of Lonand.

 Lonand has the MIDC (Maharashtra Industrial Development Corporation) in its vicinity which boasts many industries giving employment to people in the Satara District.

 Industries in Lonand: Sona Alloys Pvt.
 Ltd., Indus Biotech Ltd., Sahyadri Group, Bharat Gears, Privilage Industries, Decimen Control System Pvt.
 Ltd., Prathmesh Briquate Ltd., Pushpak infracon, and many more.